iDoc1/Password-Vault/README.md

 # PasswordVault

 ### Background
-This app was created as my portfolio project for CS 361 at OSU.
+This app was created as my portfolio project for CS 361 - Software Engineering I at OSU.
+During that class, I came up with an idea for a personal project and used Agile software engineering methods to build that project.

 This app allows a user to create a master password which they can use to access their stored passwords for other accounts.
 Once the user creates a master account, they can log in to the